Shafiqul Alam - Public Governor (Hackney)

 Health plays such an enormous role in life.
 Excellent healthcare is crucial in supporting this, as are carers, family and community!
-I personally have received excellent, life saving treatment from Homerton University Hospital NHS Foundation Trust, for which I remain most grateful.
+I personally have received excellent, life saving treatment from Homerton Healthcare NHS Foundation Trust, for which I remain most grateful.

 Having served as a Governor for a first term, I have learnt a great deal.
 I really hope to continue this contribution.
 This is the reason I am standing as a Public Governor again.
 I love this hospital and community service!
 The Care Quality Commission recently rated it outstanding!

 The duty of Governors is to hold the Non-Executive Directors individually, and collectively, to account for the performance of the Board of Directors; and to represent the interests of members and public.
 Governors also appoint (or remove) the Chair and Non Executive Directors, are presented Finance reports, and provide views when the Trust is preparing its Forward Plan.